corda/corda/docs/source/corda-configuration-file.rst

   *Default:* 1024

 blacklistedAttachmentSigningKeys
-  List of public keys (SHA-256 of public key) that prevents the node from accepting attachments over the network that are signed by any of these keys.
+  List of SHA-256 hashes of public keys.
+Attachments signed by any of these public keys will not be considered as trust roots for any attachments received over the network.
   This property is similar to :ref:`cordappSignerKeyFingerprintBlacklist <corda_configuration_file_signer_blacklist>` but only restricts CorDapps that were included as attachments in a transaction and received over the network from a peer.